Bachelor of Arts in Organizational Management, Education Specialization, 2008

 She works as a Center Manager at Head Start, a national program that promotes the cognitive development of young children in order to prepare them for school.
 Now having also earned her Master of Arts in Education with a Culturally Responsive Education specialization from Ashford, Sati hopes to work her way up the ladder at her company and promote multicultural education as an Educational Coordinator or a related position.
 “I hope to develop a model for cultural inclusion in the classroom,” shared Sati.

 Though Sati has reaped many benefits already during her journey at Ashford, she wasn't not doing it only for herself.
-“I hope to inspire my 5-year old son, Christopher, to always work hard.
+“I hope to inspire my son, Christopher, to always work hard.
 I want him to know that education is the only way to conquer his dreams.
 I also hope to inspire my staff and family and to let them know that age should not hinder them from becoming qualified.”

 The opportunity to pursue a Bachelor’s and Master’s degree after having a baby is one that Sati didn’t take for granted.
 “I am thankful for online study, as I would never have otherwise considered continuing my education."